 1 – take forward the macro by setting the Sub name.

 2 – assign the strings to the formula (i.e., =RTrim()) with cell reference (i.e.,B3, B4, or B5) as an argument.
 And display the resultant strings in certain cells (i.e., C3, C4, or C5).
 You can use any cell as a reference.

 ➤ Press F5 to run the macro and it makes the strings appear in referenced cells as shown in the following picture.

 Related Content: How to Use VBA StrComp in Excel (5 Common Examples)

-Example 5: Removing Trailing Spaces from a Range
+5. Removing Trailing Spaces from a Range

-A range of cells can also be used to refer to strings after that we convert the referenced strings into trailing spaceless strings using the Rtrim function then display them in respective cells.
-In this example, we use a loop and the OFFSET function to make the string appear in their destined cells.
+A range of cells can also be used to refer to strings after that we convert the referenced strings into trailing spaceless strings using the Rtrim function and then display them in respective cells.
+In this example, we use a loop and the OFFSET function to make the string appear in its destined cells.